ivivanov/math-kingdom/README.md

 ## 🎮 Features

-- Interactive math quests with drag-and-drop activities
+- Interactive math quests with mobile-first tap-to-select activities
 - Avatar customization and room decoration
 - Progress tracking with gems, stars, and badges
 - Multi-user support with individual progress